Federicosz/Federicosz/Readme.md

 ## 💬 Mottos:

-- Embrace the journey and be your best version of yourself.
+- Embrace the journey and strive to be the best version of yourself.
-- Applying the power of compound interest in every aspect of my life.
+- Apply the power of compound interest in every aspect of my life.

 ## ⚡ Technologies